-Hold on to your hats, the September contest is now open!
-You have seven days to write a 250 word story about the picture above to be in the running for an absolutely fabulous prize pack.
+Our June contest is now open.
+Write a 250 word story about the picture above to be in the running for an absolutely fabulous prize pack.
 You have one week, so get writing!

 - Each submission must be 250 words or fewer.